TaylorPlusPlus/MS3_Interview/README.md

 The .log, .db, and .csv files that this application creates can be found within the CSV_File_Parser folder once the program is finished running.

+**Approach and Design Choices**

+Within the requirements for this project, it was stated that this application needed to be completed "ASAP".
+Because of this, I did not spend much time on creating a "pretty" user interface.
+It was also stated that this application was going to support a new project.
+Because of this, I have decoupled most of the logic from the user interface so it could easily be integrated into a different project.

+Most of the design choices made not including the choices previously stated where made to allow the application to meet the design requirements.

+The only requirement that I believe I have not entirely satisfied is the processing optimization requirement.
+I believe the main bottle neck slowing the application down happens within the Parser class, within the parseFile() method between lines 145 and 175.